Shortcuts

 • HPC (High-Performance Computing) clusters: slurm

-• Cloud / container orchestrators: kubernetes, aws_batch, aws_sagemaker
+• Cloud / container orchestrators: kubernetes

 Need a scheduler that isn’t listed?
 See Implementing a Custom Scheduler below and Registering Custom Schedulers for plugin registration.